Do Smelling

 When wielded responsibly, smelling salts remain a simple yet powerful aid for moments that demand an instant jolt of awareness.
 Their effectiveness is rooted in a well‑understood physiological reaction, but that same potency demands respect for safety, context, and ethical boundaries.
 By staying informed about proper usage, recognizing the signs of misuse, and exploring safer alternatives when appropriate, individuals can harness the benefits of this century‑old remedy without compromising health or integrity.

-To keep it short, smelling salts are a double‑edged sword: a quick‑acting lifeline in
+The short version: smelling salts are a double‑edged sword: a quick‑acting lifeline in